 - Regularly wash your hands (for at least 20 seconds) with soap and water or use a hand sanitiser to kill germs – particularly when you get home or into work, blow your nose, sneeze or cough, eat or handle food.

 - Work from home if it is possible.

 - The less time you spend with the people, the less chance there is of the infection spreading.

-Residents in one of the increased risk groups will be receiving a letter (during week commencing 23 March) informing you of the need to stay at home and giving you advice based on your specific circumstances, including details of the support that is available for you.
+Residents in one of the increased risk groups received a letter during week commencing 23 March giving advice based on their specific circumstances, including details of the support that is available.

 The Government has also issued guidance on what social distancing for older people and vulnerable adults means.
 This can be accessed on their website – www.gov.uk.

-There are some things that you can do to make it easier.
+There are some things that you can do to make self-isolation easier.
 These include: